Manu404/Discord.WikiLog/README.md

 # WikiLog

 A tool based on discord webhook to publish message related to MediaWiki changes to discord channels.
-Actually triggered by cronjob to monitor wiki the wiki.
+Actually triggered by cronjob to monitor wiki.

 Maybe future plan to make it usable by anyone.